-For luxury ski trips, Verbier, Zermatt, and Vail lead a curated list.
+For luxury ski trips, Zermatt, Vail, and Gstaad Mountain Rides lead a curated list.
 Each pairs a marquee mountain with the lodging, dining, and service tier that makes the price work.
 Below is the full list, ranked by the scale and quality of the skiing within the curated set.

 Car-free village beneath the Matterhorn with one of the highest and largest ski areas in the Alps.